JohannesPfeifer/DSGE_mod/README.md

 This mod-file shows how to access steady state variables in order to plot steady state dependences on parameters.
 It also shows how to manually do a stability mapping be iterating over a grid on the parameter space.

+## Gali_Monacelli_2014.mod
+Replicates Galí, Jordi and Monacelli, Tommaso (2005): "Monetary Policy and Exchange Rate Volatility in a Small Open Economy", Review of Economic Studies 72, pp. 707-734.

+This mod-file shows how to use Dynare's LaTeX-capacities